 Marjorie Barrick Museum of Natural History

-If you’re a history buff, you’ll love getting free entry into the Marjorie Barrick Museum of Natural History, which offers displays featuring the history of various American Indian cultures, Mexican history, and desert life.
-Although it’s free to enter, donations to keep the museum going are suggested.
+If you’re a history buff, you’ll love getting free entry into the Marjorie Barrick Museum of Natural History, which explore the history of various American Indian cultures, Mexican history, and desert life.
+Although it’s free to enter, donations to keep the museum going are appreciated.
 You’ll find the museum on the Las Vegas campus of the University of Nevada.

 Anderson Dairy Tour

-For kids, the Anderson Dairy offers a free attraction that allows kids to enjoy a barnyard tour of a dairy processing plant.
-They’ll get to see colored lights, animatronic animals, and farm scenery that helps teach kids about the history of Las Vegas and the dairy.
+For kids, the Anderson Dairy offers colored lights, animatronic animals, and farm scenery, helping to teach kids about the history of Las Vegas and the dairy.
 While you’ll need to schedule your tour in advance, it’s free of charge.

 Clark County Wetlands Park